Getting started with Speedstack Speedflex

 Application Note AP522

-Speedflex allows OEM designers to create accurate and efficient flex-rigid PCB stackups in just a few minutes, with error-free documentation for tighter control over the finished board.
-For PCB fabricators, Speedflex provides the flexibility to quickly calculate the possible impact of substituting alternative materials to improve manufacturability and reduce cost while maintaining the specified parameters and performance of the board.
-In this note we introduce Speedstack's Flex Navigator and briefly walk through the process of adding a flexible core to a pre-built stack.
+Speedstack Flex allows OEM designers to create accurate and efficient flex-rigid PCB stackups in just a few minutes, with error-free documentation for tighter control over the finished board.
+For PCB fabricators, Speedstack Flex provides the flexibility to quickly calculate the possible impact of substituting alternative materials to improve manufacturability and reduce cost while maintaining the specified parameters and performance of the board.
+This note introduces Speedstack's Flex Navigator and briefly walk through the process of adding a flexible core to a pre-built stack up.

-Note: Speedflex is included with Speedstack V10.01 and above; to enable the Speedflex module you will require a valid Speedflex feature within the license file.
+Note: Speedstack Flex is included with Speedstack V10.01 and above; to enable the Flex module you will require a valid Speedstack Flex feature within the license file.

-Switch to the Licensing tab and select Speedflex License
+Switch to the Licensing tab and select Speedstack Flex / HDI License (SF)

 Speedflex licensing options